ZackJorquera/MarsImageThing/README.md

     }
 }
 ```
-An important thing to note is that when using both the right and left cameras, there must be a smaller x dimension to compensate for the offset of the cameras; Meaning that the value of imageSize.X will be smaller than the origanal images.
+An important thing to note is that when using both the right and left cameras, there must be a smaller x dimension to compensate for the offset of the cameras; Meaning that the value of imageSize.X will be smaller than the original images.
 All of this data can be found with the images.

 #### Variation 1
 Vector values can be set to that same value as the brightness of each pixel, represented by the Red, Green or Blue values (I used the Blue value).
-This is done for both vector a and b, where vector a is the current pixel and vector b is the location of the clicked point.
+This is done for both vectors a and b, where vector a is the current pixel and vector b is the location of the clicked point.
 ![alt text](https://raw.githubusercontent.com/ZackJorquera/MarsImageThing/master/README.md%20Images/type%201%20classification.gif)

 #### Variation 2